Joseph Leidy: Other scientific fields

 Leidy was also a renowned parasitologist, and determined as early as 1846 that trichinosis was caused by a parasite in undercooked meat.
 He was also a pioneering protozoologist, publishing Fresh-water Rhizopods of North America in 1879 – a work that is still referenced today.

 Leidy collected gems as well as fossils, and donated his important collection of the former to the Smithsonian before he died.
 At Swarthmore, he also taught a class on mineralogy and geology.

 Leidy served as a surgeon to Satterlee Military Hospital in Philadelphia during the American Civil War.

+Leidy was elected as the founding president of the Association of American Anatomists in 1888.

 Forensic innovator

-In 1846, Leidy became the first person ever to use a microscope to solve a murder mystery.
+In 1846, Leidy became the first person to use a microscope to solve a murder mystery.
 A man accused of killing a Philadelphia farmer had blood on his clothes and hatchet.
 The suspect claimed the blood was from chickens he had been slaughtering.
 Using his microscope, Leidy found no nuclei in these erythrocytes (human erythrocytes are anucleate).
 Moreover, he found that if he let chick erythrocytes remain outside the body for hours, they did not lose their nuclei.
 Thus, he concluded that the blood stains could not have been chicken blood.
 The suspect subsequently confessed.

+Death and legacy

+Leidy died in his home on April 30, 1891.
+After his death, his brain was donated to the American Anthropometric Society.
+In 1907, Edward Anthony Spitzka published a paper of his analysis of six brains at the American Anthropometric Society, including Leidy's.